Kappa Beta Phi: History

 To decipher the group's actual founding and provide context, university yearbooks began as student publications, often organized by fraternities with the result that the Greek Letter organizations gained prominent billing in the books, along with athletics and other clubs, and often, printed extensive humor sections.
-The joking, at times rendered in poetic style, with cartoons, other illustrations, elaborate spoofs and short news items were immensely popular, driving sales, allowing the editors and contributors a rare opportunity to poke fun.
+The joking, at times rendered in poetic style, with cartoons, other illustrations, elaborate spoofs, and short news items were immensely popular, driving sales, and allowing the editors and contributors a rare opportunity to poke fun.
 Their targets included academic administrations, topical news, and other members of the class with nicknames and remarks about habits as between intimate friends.
 Where jokes and satire wouldn't play well on a Greek letter organization's actual pages whose members were the rabid purchasers of the books, an inventive, sharp-tongued writer could offer, instead, a fictitious entity, and pages of joking.
 These editors would sometimes even sign off with an apology closing the section to those who might be offended.
 Virtually every school student body offered these books, which in the Big Ten schools and other large state schools could reach over 700 pages.
 This phenomenon was virtually ubiquitous nationally throughout the 1870s until the Great Depression when the average yearbook became smaller, and more polite, dropping to perhaps half its size from just a few years earlier.

-The most likely origin of Kappa Beta Phi, therefore, was as an inside joke, perhaps at Yale, Hobart, Minnesota, or Michigan, repeated immediately by other campus editors who heard of the idea and soon populated their own chapters with actual members willing to appear in a photo or participate in a party or two.
+The most likely origin of Kappa Beta Phi, therefore, was as an inside joke, perhaps at Yale, Hobart, Minnesota, or Michigan, repeated immediately by other campus editors who heard of the idea and soon populated their chapters with actual members willing to appear in a photo or participate in a party or two.
 When the organization petered out on campuses in the Great Depression, a post-collegiate Wall Street chapter took on the mantle, and has continued the organization since that time.